maneatingape/rsvp/README.md

 ### Search Duration

 Only search for transfer windows within the specified duration from earliest departure.
 Restricting the search duration can come in handy when time is of the essence.
-Increasing the duration may reveal a lower cost delta-v transfer for patient players.
+Increasing the duration may reveal a lower cost delta-v transfer to patient players.

 | Key | Default value | Accepted values |
 |:----|:--------------|:----------------|